canjs/canjs/docs/can-guides/introduction/mission.md

 Here is the [upgrade guide](https://canjs.com/guides/migrating.html) to for 1.x to CanJS 2.0.

 The CanJS core team always tests release candidates against a suite of current production applications to ensure our users only get a stable, validated release.

+When you’re developing on a moving target, you need a platform that moves for you, so your application can stand on steady ground.

 ## Longevity is More Important Than You Think